wangjie212/TSSOS/README.md

 ```
 and run for instance tssos_first(..., cosmo_setting=settings)

-You can tune the parameters of Mosek via
+The parameters of Mosek could be tuned by

 ```
 settings = mosek_para()